Slaughterhouse (film): Release

 The film was given a limited release theatrically in the United States by American Artists on September 11, 1987.

 Home media

 Slaughterhouse was subsequently released on VHS by Charter Entertainment.
 The film was released in a special edition DVD in 1999 by Program Power Entertainment.

 In the United Kingdom, the film was released on Blu-ray on February 23, 2015 as Number 05 of 88 Films' "Slasher Classics Collection" series.
 A restored 30th anniversary director's cut edition of the film was independently released on Blu-ray in December 2015, and is available via Amazon Prime.

 Vinegar Syndrome released Slaughterhouse on Blu-ray in 2017, from a 2K master direct, from a 35 mm interpositive and master magnetic surround soundtrack.

 Reception

 Critical response

 The film received an unfavorable review from The Washington Post.
 Stephen Hunter of The Baltimore Sun compared the film negatively to The Texas Chain Saw Massacre (1974), and awarded it one out of five stars.

-Sequel

-In 1988, director Rick Roessler prepared to make Slaughterhouse II, a sequel that never reached past the script stage.
-A 2017 update by Roessler stated that he and Jerry Encoe (producer of Slaughterhouse) are considering a sequel or a new production tentatively called PREDITORZ, a zombie story set in the remote mountains of Goblin Valley State Park in Utah.